How well do you manage employee workplace stress?

 For some, that first home can take up to ten years to save for.
 Older generations however tend to have a higher number of debts including mortgages, car payments and credit cards, but can also face family financial burdens.
 Some older employees can be squeezed through having elderly parents who require their financial support for care while also supporting dependent children who are either still at school or at university.
 Financial concerns can dominate an employee's mind and lead to a lack of concentration, poor productivity and also affect their short and long term health and wellbeing.

-4. Workplace bullying – known also as the "silent epidemic", many organisations do not have a clear approach for addressing and tackling the problem.
+Also known as a "silent epidemic", many organisations do not have a clear approach for addressing and tackling the problem.
 Workplace bullying can take many different forms, however employers sometimes struggle proving that it has taken place.
 Some more common examples include:

-- Changing roles and responsibility with no reason
+Changing roles and responsibilities maliciously or with no reason

 Employees who are suffering from workplace bullying are likely to be feel helpless, have a lower level of confidence, and may even show signs of anger towards colleagues through frustration.
 However, workplace bullying has been associated with more serious conditions such as depression, PTSD and even heart attacks.
 As an employer it is essential that you learn to identify the warning signs that an employee might be suffering from bullying from a colleague and put an action plan in place to address it as quickly as possible.
 Learn more about how to tackle workplace bullying in our full article.